Hong Kong faces an uneven recovery in 2021

 Now, with protests and political opposition largely quashed by the new national security laws imposed by Beijing and the arrival of vaccines raising the prospect of a return to travel and business life, officials are betting the economy will grow in 2021.

 But as the latest record virus cases from the US to Japan show, the recovery won't be straightforward.
-Hong Kong continues to battle new outbreaks, which have forced Chief Executive Carrie Lam to implement some of the strictest social distancing restrictions since the pandemic broke out.
+Hong Kong continues to battle new outbreaks, which have forced the city's chief executive Carrie Lam to implement some of the strictest social distancing restrictions since the pandemic broke out.

-"The situation of the pandemic is still volatile with relaxing and tightening of social distancing rules," said Simon Lee, a senior lecturer at the Chinese University of Hong Kong's business school.
-"The effectiveness of the vaccine is a question but even if it is effective, it takes time to transport and inject."
-The city had started showing nascent signs of recovery before the latest wave of infections.
-Exports grew strongly in September and November, fuelled by demand from China, while data Monday showed an improvement in retail sales in November.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg